-There are elements of the American lifestyle that impede good health and contribute to gut dysbiosis and immune dysregulation.
+There are many elements of the standard American lifestyle that contribute to disease-causing physiological imbalances, such as gut dysbiosis, immune dysregulation and nutritional deficiencies.

 These elements are many, but can be summarized by a few key American habits.

 Less Time Spent Outdoors

 American children no longer spend their days outdoors in contact with the natural world.

 According to a study conducted by the Environmental Working Group, Americans spend 65% of their time in their houses, 25% in some other indoor environment, 5-7% of their time in transit between these places, and approximately 5% of their time is spent outdoors.

 Compare this to Americans living an agricultural lifestyle centuries ago where most of the day was spent outdoors.

 This includes exposure to soil microorganisms that are considered among the friendly microbes that populate the gastrointestinal tract.

 Studies show that children raised on farms (where pesticides have not been heavily used) have lower rates of allergic diseases and chronic illnesses in general.

 Indoor lifestyles deprive American children of sun-derived vitamin D. Vitamin D is a critical component of immune function.